proletariatgames/unreal.hx/README.md

 ### Setup

 * Make sure you've got a working `haxe` installation, and have the `hxcpp` and `hxcs` [haxelibs](http://haxe.org/manual/haxelib-using.html) installed
-* Clone this library or add it as a submodule to your Unreal project in the `Plugins/UE4Haxe` directory
+* Clone this library or add it as a submodule to your Unreal project in the `Plugins/UnrealHx` directory
-* Port your main `Build.cs` module to `Build.hx` and make sure it extends `HaxeModuleRules`
+* Change your `Build.cs` file to extend `HaxeModuleRules` instead of `ModuleRules`
-* On the `Plugins/UE4Haxe` directory, run `haxe init-plugin.hxml` to make sure your `Build.hx` file was built
+* Build your project the same way you'd build it before
 * A new directory, `Haxe`, will be created at the root of your project.
 Add any class to be compiled to `Haxe/Static`, and you may add new compiler arguments to the `arguments.hxml` file
-* For the latest master, you will need Haxe 3.3 and Unreal 4.11
+* For the latest development, Haxe 3.4.2, 3.4.3, 4.0.0-preview1 are supported, and Unreal versions 4.16 and 4.17 are supported

 ### Examples